Helium314/HeliBoard/README.md

 # OpenBoard upgrade, WIP
+IMPORTANT: The package will be renamed soon.
+To avoid merge conflicts, please do not submit any PRs until the renaming is done.

 ## Plan for actual release
 The plans for major changes are completed, and most features appear to be stable enough for a proper release.